Cincinnati Motorcycle Accident Lawyers

 The most important issue after a motorcycle crash is your health.
 Do not let an attorney or insurance adjuster determine whether you should seek treatment or what type of treatment you should seek.
 Despite all the insurance and legal issues that arise after an accident, you need to focus on your recovery.

 Some injuries do not appear to be severe at first.
 After your crash, you may have gotten up and walked away.
 Do not let this fool you; you may still need treatment.
 Adrenaline often masks serious injuries, which can become more pronounced in the hours or days following the accident.
 If you fear that you suffered trauma to your head, spine or internal organs, then you should seek medical attention immediately.

 Medical treatment documents your injuries and establishes evidence for your injury claim.
 Be sure to be honest when discussing your pain and symptoms after an accident.
 Do not exaggerate, but also be thorough and discuss all your symptoms with your doctor.

 If you unnecessarily delay treatment or downplay your injuries, the defendant’s insurer or attorneys will use the delay to attempt to refute the extent or nature of your injuries.

-Seek medical attention first, then contact an attorney.
+Seek medical attention first, and then contact a lawyer.
 It is never too early to contact an attorney.
-The sooner you do, the better chance the lawyer has to recover and preserve valuable accident evidence.
+The sooner you do, the better chance the lawyer has of recovering and preserving valuable accident evidence.

 A skilled Cincinnati motorcycle accident attorney will act as your adviser by helping you avoid making crucial mistakes.
-Do not deal with the insurance company prior to speaking with an attorney.
+Do not deal with the insurance company prior to speaking with a lawyer.

 Even your own insurance adjuster is not your friend.
 They have only the best interests of the insurance company in mind.